 Accommodations received in postsecondary education may differ from those received in secondary education.
 Accommodations change the way the student is instructed.
-Students with disabilities may need accommodations in such areas as instructional methods and materials, assignments, and assessments, time demands, and schedules, learning environment, assistive technology and special communication systems.
-Documentation of the accommodations request and provided should be maintained in a confidential file.
+Students with disabilities may need accommodations in such areas as instructional methods and materials, assignments, assessments, time demands, schedules, learning environment, assistive technology and special communication systems.
+Documentation of the accommodation requested and provided is maintained in a confidential file.